jettsd/MaiDXR-SP1/README.md

 - Inverted controller controls to be more inline with most vr movement systems
 - Reverted world textures to that of the orginal project
 - Added sliders for movement and turn speed in tweaks menu
+- Moved customizable buttons to side of the machine
 - General bug fixes

 **Preview**